Another Word For REASON

 guise

-Noun : Misleading appearance; cover, cloak.
+Noun : A misleading appearance; a cover, a cloak.

 word

-Noun : The smallest unit of language that has a particular meaning and can be expressed by itself; the smallest discrete, meaningful unit of language. (contrast morpheme.)
+Noun : (semantics) The smallest unit of language that has a particular meaning and can be expressed by itself; the smallest discrete, meaningful unit of language. (contrast morpheme.)

 Noun : The smallest discrete unit of spoken language with a particular meaning, composed of one or more phonemes and one or more morphemes